 Not all digital nomads have some impressive skill though.
 One of the most lucrative and fastest growing markets online today is social media marketing and management.
-What that means is that people pay big money to have someone else manage their business’ Instagram, Facebook, and Twitter.
-I’d bet if I’d told you ten years ago that you could be a professional facebooker you’d have laughed at me.
+What that means is that people pay big money to have someone else manage their business’s Instagram, Facebook, and Twitter.
+I’d bet if I’d told you 10 years ago that you could be a professional Facebooker you’d have laughed at me.
 These days, it probably pays better than your job.
 That’s no exaggeration.

 Why location independence?